mesonbuild/meson/docs/markdown/Dependencies.md

 `dependency` works just like it does with Boost.
 It tells which subparts of Qt the program uses.

+Setting the optional `private_headers` keyword to true adds the private header include path of the given module(s) to the compiler flags.  (since v0.47.0)

+**Note** using private headers in your project is a bad idea, do so at your own risk.

 ## SDL2

 SDL2 can be located using `pkg-confg`, the `sdl2-config` config tool, or as an